richardARPANET/lenovo-auto-keyboard-backlight/README.md

 # lenovo-auto-keyboard-backlight

-A script to turn on the Lenovo keyboard backlight between 7pm and 6.30am.
+A script to turn on the Lenovo keyboard backlight after 7pm.

 ## Installation